bytecodealliance/rfcs/accepted/wasm-gc.md

 the pre-allocated memory reservation, while possible, would be a very much larger engineering task.

+It is tempting to reach for an off-the-shelf GC library but our above requirements are very specific and it is unlikely we will be able to use an off-the-shelf library for our needs without a lot of trouble and impedance mismatch.

 ## What about the existing deferred reference-counting collector?

 We implemented deferred reference counting (without cycle collection) for our